IDLabUB/BlueHealthKnowledge/README.md

 ## Data

-This project uses literature data.
+This project uses literature data that documents the relationships between marine environments and human health.

 The literature dataset collected and analyzed in this project is openly available at this [OSF repository](https://osf.io/ats8c/).